AuxXxilium/arc/README.md

 - <a href="https://github.com/FulcrumCode">Fulcrum</a>

 ### Thanks
-For code and ideas based on the work of TTG, pocopico, jumkey, fbelavenuto, wjz304 and others involved in continuing TTG's original redpill-load project.
+Code is based on the work of TTG, pocopico, jumkey, fbelavenuto, wjz304 and others involved in continuing TTG's original redpill-load project.